 Another Mercedes’s advantage is fuel consumption.
 In Mexico, the Mercedes drivers started with about 10 kg of fuel less than their rivals, which is a huge advantage (reducing towards the end of the race), which results in better start and lower fuel and tyre consumption.

-It should be noted that the low fuel consumption at the Mercedes is also contributed by their chassis that uses a very low floor slope and has a very narrow rear end due to its long length (the longest leg of the car in F1 2017)
+It should be noted that the low fuel consumption at the Mercedes is also contributed by their chassis that uses a very low rake angle and has a very narrow rear end due to its long length (the longest car in F1 2017).

 Apart from the fact that other manfacturers have to aim for power, they must also achieve incredible reliability and low fuel consumption, which is putting them under even greater pressure to be brave with technical solutions.